shermansiu/task-oriented-dialogue/src/gtod/state_tracking/d3st/README.md

   --multiple_choice=1a
 ```

-Note that this command is per-file --- the output then needs to be combined.
+Note that this command generates the TSV for each data split.

 ### MultiWOZ